trv893/book-search-engine-2/README.md

 ## Description

-A simple web app that allows the user to search for and save books through googles api
+A  web app that allows the user to search for and save books through googles api.
+The application utilizes MongoDB, GraphQL, JWT Auth, Express and Node

 ## Table of Contents